 Authentication happens once per session, and authorization happens upon every request, so the speed of response is critical.
 To minimize authorization latency and maximize availability the Aserto authorizers are deployed as microservices or sidecars right next to your application.
 Your production application should never be dependent on the availability / uptime of a remote authorization service.

 The authorizers make authorization decisions based on three important inputs:

 2. Users, attributes, and roles from Okta supplemented with application-specific information stored in the Aserto directory

 3. Resource context passed by in your application

-Any changes made to your Okta directory are automatically synchronized into the Aserto directory, and Aserto then pushes updates to your edge authorizer in near real-time or can be configured to update on an interval determined by the application administrator.
+Any changes made to your Okta directory are automatically synchronized into the Aserto directory, and Aserto then pushes updates to your authorizer in near real-time or can be configured to update on an interval determined by the application administrator.

 Integrating Okta with Aserto allows you to bridge the gap between authentication and authorization creating an end-to-end Auth solution.

 - Out-of-the-box support for audit trails, custom roles, RBAC, ABAC, and ReBAC

 - Open-source authorizer you can deploy in your cloud today